CookieCollective/4k-Demo-Oven/Readme.md

 *Oidos* converts the Renoise song into an assembly code. *Python 2* is required for that.
 If `python` is not available in the PATH, give the path to it in *config.local.yml* as `paths:python2`.

 Give the path to *Oidos* sources in *config.local.yml* as `paths:oidos`.
 There shall be directories *convert* and *player* inside.

+### Shader

+Lets you make your own sound wave with a fragment shader.
+By default a 2048^2 pixels texture will be generated.
+At 44100, the whole texture can hold 190 seconds of sound.
+You can enable audio shader by setting the value of `demo:audioTool` to `shader` in the config file.
+See details of implementation in `shader.stoy`, `entry.cpp` and `audio-shader.cpp`.

 ## Capture